 Make sure to remember where you originally started as well.
 It’s effortless to float down the river, relaxing, and totally miss the place you are trying to get back to.

 Blizzard Beach is located off W Buena Vista Drive, which runs through the heart of Walt Disney World property.
-For reference, it’s almost diagonally across the street from the far corner of Disney’s Coronado Springs Resort.
+For reference, it’s almost diagonally across the street from Disney’s Coronado Springs Resort.

 Address: 1534 Blizzard Beach Drive, Orlando, FL 32836

 Parking is free at Disney’s Blizzard Beach for all guests.
 The large parking lot is shared with Winter Summerland, which is one of two miniature golf courses available at Disney World.

 Guests staying at a Walt Disney World Resort can use bus transportation from their resort hotel to visit and return from the Disney water parks.
 Below is the bus stop list.

 Blizzard Beach Water Park Tickets

 Guests can purchase Disney water park tickets in two different ways.
 Day tickets are available at the entrance to Blizzard Beach.
 However, some guests will have water park admission included on their theme park tickets.
 This is called the park hopper plus option.
 This option is an upgrade that’s added to a base ticket when purchasing theme park tickets.